hphelion/documentation/devplatform/devplatform.ALS-developer-trial-quick-start.md

 You may be presented with text that warns or notes that the site has a self-signed certificate.
 When loaded in a browser, you may get a display indicating that this sight is not *trusted*.

 Your infrastructure is now ready for development.
 You can find some simple sample development tasks in our [workbook](/helion/devplatform/appdev/) section.
-This area will will be updated continuously with more languages and samples, so please stop by often to see the newest content.
+This area will be updated continuously with more languages and samples, so please stop by often to see the newest content.

 ----
 ####OpenStack trademark attribution